kasouza/wasm-game-of-life/README.md

 # wasm-game-of-life

-This project is a very simple implementation of Conway's Game of Life that I made with Javascript and WebAssembly, using Rust + wasm-bindgen.
+This project is an implementation of Conway's Game of Life that I made with Javascript and WebAssembly, using Rust + wasm-bindgen.

 For the heavier calculations (ticking the Universe of the game), I used the Rust compiled to WASM, and for rendering I used a WebGL.

-If you want to make this project yourself, you can follow [this](https://rustwasm.github.io/docs/book/) tutorial, although my code may be a little different as I remade it from scratch to practice a bit.
-If you are interested in Rust and WebAssembly, I really recommend you to follow the tutorial and try to build you own version, it can be a very fun experience!
+If you want to make this project yourself, you can follow [this](https://rustwasm.github.io/docs/book/) tutorial.
+If you are interested in Rust and WebAssembly, I really recommend you to follow the tutorial and try to build you own version, it'll surely be very fun!

 # Building from source
-**This tutorial targets linux/WSL (Windows Subsystem for Linux) users, i don't actually know how to do it in Windows or MacOS, but it shouldn't be much different.**

 If you want to see this project in actions you'll need [`wasm-pack`](https://github.com/rustwasm/wasm-pack) and [`Node.js`](https://nodejs.org/en/):

 First, clone the repo: